ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 If you want to edit or remove an information barrier policy, you must first set that policy to inactive status.

+### Set a policy to inactive status

 1. To view a list of current information barrier policies, run the `Get-InformationBarrierPolicy` cmdlet.

-2. In the list of results, identify the policy that you want to change (or remove).
-Note the policy's name.
+    In the list of results, identify the policy that you want to change (or remove).
+Note the policy's GUID and name.

-3. To set the policy's status to inactive, use the `Set-InformationBarrierPolicy` cmdlet with the State parameter set to Inactive, as shown in the following example:
+2. To set the policy's status to inactive, use the `Set-InformationBarrierPolicy` cmdlet with an Identity parameter and the State parameter set to Inactive, as shown in the following example:

-    `$identity  = | Get-InformationBarrierPolicy -Name "ResearchIBPolicy" | select Identity
-    Set-InformationBarrierPolicy -Identity $identity -State Inactive`
+    `Set-InformationBarrierPolicy -Identity 43c37853-ea10-4b90-a23d-ab8c9377247 -State Inactive`

-    In this example, we are setting an information barrier policy called ResearchIBPolicy to an inactive status.
+    In this example, we are setting an information barrier policy that has GUID *43c37853-ea10-4b90-a23d-ab8c9377247* to an inactive status.

-4. Run the `Start-InformationBarrierPoliciesApplication` cmdlet.
+3. Run the `Start-InformationBarrierPoliciesApplication` cmdlet.

+    Changes are applied, user by user, for your organization.
+If your organization is large, it can take 24 hours for this process to complete.

-At this point, your information barrier policy is set to inactive.
-You can leave it as is, edit it, or remove it altogether.
+At this point, one or more information barrier policies are set to inactive status.
+From here, you can leave it as is, [edit a policy](#edit-a-policy), or remove a policy altogether.

+### Edit a policy

+1. To view a list of current information barrier policies, run the `Get-InformationBarrierPolicy` cmdlet.

+    In the list of results, identify the policy that you want to change (or remove).
+Note the policy's GUID and name.

+2. Use the `Set-InformationBarrierPolicy` cmdlet using an Identity parameter, and specify any changes you want to make.

+    For example, suppose we want to change a policy such that instead of preventing a segment from communicating with two other segments, the segment can communicate with only one other specific segment.

+    Originally, the policy we want to change was defined by using this cmdlet: `New-InformationBarrierPolicy -Name "Seg5CannotTalkToSeg6or7" -AssignedSegment "Seg5" -SegmentsBlocked "Seg6, Seg7"`

+    The policy named *Seg5CannotTalkToSeg6or7* (which as GUID *43c37853-ea10-4b90-a23d-ab8c93772471*) was designed to prevents people in Seg5 from communicating with people in Seg6 and Seg7.

+    Suppose we want to change this so that people in Seg5 can only communicate with people in Seg8, and that we want to rename the policy to *Seg5CanOnlyTalkToSeg8*.
+To make these changes, we might use a cmdlet like this: `Set-InformationBarrierPolicy -Identity 43c37853-ea10-4b90-a23d-ab8c93772471 -Name "Seg5CanOnlyTalkToSeg8" -SegmentsAllowed "Seg8"`

+    In this case, we have changed the policy's name and its effect on people in Seg5.

+3. Repeat steps 1-2 for each policy you want to edit.

+### Remove a policy

 ## Related articles